sjlu/ng-simple-dropdown/README.md

 ## ng-simple-dropdown

-A dependency free Angular dropdown menu that sleek and simple.
-This module infers the following
+A dependency free Angular dropdown menu that is sleek, simple and fast.

 ### Examples